suyashmahar/suyash-thesis/Chapters/snapshot.typ

 #BoldParagraph[Log Format.]
 Logs in Snapshot are per-thread and store only the minimal amount of information needed to undo an interrupted `msync()`.
 Logs hold their current state, that is, whether a log holds a valid value.
 The log also maintains a tail that points to the next free log entry and the size of the log for use during recovery.
 Each log entry in the log is of variable length.
 The log entry consists of the address, its size in bytes, and the original value at the address.

-While Snapshot tracks all store operations to the memory- mapped region, POSIX calls such as `memcpy()`, and `memmove()` are not instrumented as they are part of the OS-provided libraries.
+While Snapshot tracks all store operations to the memory-mapped region, POSIX calls such as `memcpy()`, and `memmove()` are not instrumented as they are part of the OS-provided libraries.
 To solve this, `libsnapshot` wraps the calls to `memcpy()`, `memmove()`, and `memset()` to log them directly and then calls the corresponding OS-provided function.
 While Snapshot catches some of these functions, applications relying on other functions, e.g., `strtok()`, would need to recompile standard libraries (`glibc`, `muslc`, etc.) with Snapshot to be crash-consistent.

 #BoldParagraph[Logging Design Choices.]
-Despite implementing undo- logging, Snapshot only needs two fences per `msync()` to be crash-consistent, as it does not need to wait for the undo-logs to persist before modifying the DRAM copy.
+Despite implementing undo-logging, Snapshot only needs two fences per `msync()` to be crash-consistent, as it does not need to wait for the undo-logs to persist before modifying the DRAM copy.
 This contrasts with PMDK (which also implements undo-logging), where every log operation needs a corresponding fence to ensure the location is logged before modifying it in place.
 Redo-logging persistent memory libraries eliminate this limitation and only need two fences per transaction.
 Redo logging, however, requires the programmer to interpose both the loads and stores to redirect them to the log during a transaction, resulting in higher runtime overhead.
 Snapshot, on the other hand, only interposes store instructions which always write only to the DRAM and avoids any redirection.

 === Optimizing Snapshot

 Snapshot includes a range of optimizations to maximize its performance.
 In particular, it must address challenges related to the cost of range tracking and reducing the required instrumentation.

-==== Low-cost Range Tracking
+#BoldParagraph[Low-cost Range Tracking]
 Since Snapshot's compiler has limited information about the destination of a `STORE`, on every call, the instrumentation checks if the logging request is to a memory-mapped persistent file.
 Snapshot simplifies this check by reserving virtual address ranges for DRAM (DRAM range) and the backing memory (persistent range) when the application starts.
 Reserving ranges on application start makes checks for write operations a simple range check.
 In our implementation, we reserve 1~TiB of virtual address space for both ranges to map all persistent-device-backed files.
 This range is configurable and is limited only by the kernel's memory layout.
 Further, copying a location from DRAM to the backing media now only needs simple arithmetic, i.e., copy from offset in the DRAM range to the same offset in the persistent range.

-==== Fewer Instrumentations
+#BoldParagraph[Fewer Instrumentations]
 Instrumenting stores indiscriminately results in useless calls for stores that cannot write to persistent locations (e.g., stack addresses).
 Snapshot reduces this overhead by tracking all stack allocations in a function at the LLVM IR level during compilation.
 Next, Snapshot instruments only those stores that may not alias with any stack-allocated addresses, reducing the amount of unnecessary instrumentation.

-#figure(
+#place(top, float: true, [#figure(
   image("../Figures/Snapshot/clwbvsntstore.svg", width: 80%),
   caption: [Speedup of NT-stores over `clwb` instructions for PM
     writes.
 NT-stores always outperform write+`clwb`.]
-)<clwbsntstore>

-\
+)<clwbsntstore>~])

-===	Optimizing Backing Memory Accesses
+===	Optimizing Backing Memory Accesses<sec:snapshot-opt-backing>
 Flush and fence instructions needed to ensure crash consistency add significant runtime overhead.
-To understand and reduce this overhead, we study the relative latency of write+`clwb` vs. NT-Store instructions and find that non- temporal stores, particularly those that align with the bus's transfer size, result in considerable performance improvement over the `clwb` instruction.
+To understand and reduce this overhead, we study the relative latency of write+`clwb` vs. NT-Store instructions and find that non-temporal stores, particularly those that align with the bus's transfer size, result in considerable performance improvement over the `clwb` instruction.

-While we perform  the experiments on Intel Optane DC-PMM, we expect the results and methodology to be similar on other storage devices as they have similar memory hierarchies (volatile caches backed by byte-addressable storage devices). #ref(<clwbsntstore>) shows the latency improvement from using NT- Stores to update PM data vs. using writes followed by `clwb`s.
+While we perform  the experiments on Intel Optane DC-PMM, we expect the results and methodology to be similar on other storage devices as they have similar memory hierarchies (volatile caches backed by byte-addressable storage devices). #ref(<clwbsntstore>) shows the latency improvement from using NT-Stores to update PM data vs. using writes followed by `clwb`s.
 The heatmap measures the latency of the operation while varying both the write size, that is, the amount of data written, and the frequency of the fence operation (`sfence`).

 From #ref(<clwbsntstore>), we observe that NT-Stores consistently outperform store+`clwb`.
 Moreover, the performance gap between `clwb`s and NT-Stores increases as the fence interval increases.
 In contrast, when the write size is increased, the performance only increases until the write size matches the DDR-T transaction size (256~B).
 Since the CXL protocol uses 64~B packet size for v1-2 and 256~B for CXL v3, we expect to see maxima for those sizes for CXL-based byte-addressable storage devices.